 Garmin may have the upper hand as far as premium watches are concerned—but when it comes to Fitness Bands—they can hardly compete with Fitbit.

 Fitbit’s bands don’t offer any more features.
-In fact, some of Garmin’s latest offerings come with Spo2 monitoring – something that’s still not present on Fitbit’s latest offering, the Inspire 2.
+Some of Garmin’s latest offerings come with Spo2 monitoring – something that’s still not present on Fitbit’s latest offering, the Inspire 2.

-Still, we’d say that Fitbit has the upper hand as far as Fitness Bands are concerned for 3 reasons:
+Still, we’d say that Fitbit has the upper hand as far as Fitness Bands are concerned for three reasons:

 - Removable bands

 We understand that none of that sounds like a big deal.
 But when everything else is more or less the same, that’s enough to make a difference.
 A removable/replaceable band can make quite a bit of difference.
 Imagine losing a fully-functional watch because your band broke, and it’s non-replaceable.